SugamKuber/auto-mailer/README.md

 npm run build (to build with vite) npm run preview (to run with vite build)
 ```
+## Open API function
+- OpenAPI function isnt impelmented due to its pricing
+- However it can be implemented in line 77 Backend/src/jobs/emailProcess.ts

 ## Creds on Google
 - Use [google console](https://console.cloud.google.com/) >> Api & Services ( Create a project is you dont have) >> Sidebar Oauth Consent Screen >> Credentials >> Create and copy the creds
 - [IMP] Input your gmail for test account
 - [IMP] Input you domains/urls for redirection

+## Database setup
+- Use mongo cloud or any mongo database url
+- Remember to input the right username/password with network & access permissions